wpilibsuite/frc-docs/source/docs/networking/networking-introduction/om5p-ac-radio-modification.rst

 To begin removing the lid, slide it forward (lifting slightly) until the screw holders hit the case front (you may need to apply pressure on the latch areas while doing this.

 .. image:: images/om5p-ac-radio-modification/barrel-jack.png
-   :alt: Shows the barrel jack corner that needs to be rotated away from.
+   :alt: The barrel jack corner that needs to be rotated away from.

 Next, begin rotating the lid slightly away from the barrel jack side, as shown while continuing to lift.
 This will unhook the lid from the small triangle visible in the top right corner.
 Continue to rotate slightly in this direction while pushing the top left corner towards the barrel jack (don't try to lift further in this step) to unhook a similar feature in the top left corner.
 Then lift the lid completely away from the body.